stevdza-san/DiaryApp/README.md

 Overroll by adopting a multi-modular architecture with layered features, the DiaryApp achieves a separation of concerns, enabling independent development and testing of specific functionalities.
 This architecture promotes code reusability, scalability and easy maintainability

-# :gear: Tech Stack :gear:
+# :building_construction: Tech Stack :building_construction:

 The DiaryApp project uses many popular libraries and tools in the Android Ecosystem: